An Introduction to Rabbits

 In the wild rabbits are ‘prey’ animals (they are hunted by other animals for food).
 This is important as rabbits have developed specific behaviours to help protect them;

-• They live underground in burrows and generally they only come above ground in the early morning and at night (times of day with ‘low light’ help protect them from being seen by predators).
+- They live underground in burrows and generally they only come above ground in the early morning and at night (times of day with ‘low light’ help protect them from being seen by predators).
 This means your pet rabbit may be very active at dawn and dusk and may want to sleep/hide more during the day.
 Every rabbit house/hutch should have a covered area where your rabbit can go to ‘hide’ if it is feeling stressed or scared.
-It also means that your pet rabbit is excellent at digging and so outdoor enclosures should be secure enough to stop them from making escape tunnels!
+As rabbits are excellent at digging, outdoor enclosures should be secure enough to stop them from making escape tunnels!

-• Rabbits are extremely active in the wild and the fastest rabbits can run at a top speed of 45mph!
-This means that your pet rabbit will need plenty of secure space to exercise and run around – contrary to popular belief, rabbits are not suited to spending large amounts of time locked in small hutches!
+- Rabbits are extremely active in the wild and the fastest rabbits can run at a top speed of 45mph!
+This means that your pet rabbit will need plenty of secure space to exercise and run around – rabbits are not suited to spending large amounts of time locked in small hutches!

 Having a pet rabbit can be extremely rewarding but it is important to realise that they are not ‘easy’ pets.
 If you are considering getting a pet rabbit for the first time then it is advisable to contact your local veterinary surgery who will be able to provide you with advice and resources for basic rabbit care.